Is Home Your Business’s New Network Security Perimeter? | Silicon UK Tech News

 “Whether it’s home, customer site, branch office, or even corporate headquarters, evolving threat landscape and erosion of network perimeter require a modern approach to security,” said Igor Baikalov, chief scientist at Securonix.
 “Zero Trust Model rules out implicit trust to any user or device, inside or outside of the corporate network; it extends to communication sessions and even data integrity.
 Zero Trust requires robust authentication and continuous verification of access to any protected resource.
 Zero Trust architecture is not cheap, and it’s not a one-time project – it’s a continuous effort.
 Still, the sooner the organization embarks on this journey, the harder the target it will become, whether during the crisis or in a normal business environment.”

-Indeed, on the release of their new report The New Workplace: Re-imagining Work After 2020 Richard Davis, International Cybersecurity Strategist, Proofpoint said: “The idea of a shifted security perimeter is now everyone’s reality.
+Indeed, on the release of their new report The New Workplace: Re-imagining Work After 2020 Jesper Frederiksen, VP and GM of EMEA, Okta said: “The idea of a shifted security perimeter is now everyone’s reality.
 Many organizations were forced to quickly spin up remote work environments and security tools to enable business continuity during this time.
 And while we’ve seen a lot of rapid success, for many, this short-term firefighting approach isn’t sustainable” said Jesper.
 “As businesses look to enable a long-term remote workforce securely, they need a future-proof security framework, keeping their people, their data, and their infrastructure safe.
 That’s where zero trust comes in.”

 Network security evolves